Every business needs to follow the rules, no matter its size or complexity.

-Whether they’re government regulations, industry standards, or contractual obligations, business requirements help ensure quality, privacy, security and safety for customers and companies.
+Whether government regulations, industry standards, or contractual obligations, business requirements help ensure quality, privacy, security, and safety for customers and companies.

 What’s more, rules and regulations change.
-Staying current can be a real challenge.
+So staying current can be a real challenge.
 The alternative, however, is worse.
 Non-compliance can result in criminal charges, crippling fines, loss of privileges, reputational damage, and even business failure.

 How Compliance Management Works

-Compliance risk management, a subset of compliance management, puts the controls in place that help to ensure compliance, and monitors those controls to be sure that they are continually effective.
+Compliance risk management, a subset of compliance management, puts the controls in place that help ensure compliance and monitors those controls to ensure they are continually effective.

 How To Use This Guide